What is HiDPI

 Higher resolution is not always better.
 In an effort to upsell from their lower-resolution displays, some manufacturers are jumping on the 4K bandwaggon without considering the phyiscal size and how pixel doubling works.

 Oftentimes people ask if elementary OS will support non-integer scaling to cater to users of products with these poor size/resolution combinations.
-But since half pixels are a lie, it’s not something we’re going to do.
+But since half pixels are a lie, it’s not something we’re going to go out of our way to do.
 The manufacturer made a poor decision and sold a bad product.
 There’s not much we can do to fix that.

 - HiDPI ideally means pixel-doubling